Among store brands I like: Authority Training Soft Bites and Pet Botanics Treats

 But you should make sure to limit the amount of uncooked veggies and make sure the pieces are big enough that the dog will chew them in order to avoid an upset stomach or problems, such as described above.

-• Plain cheerios are harmless, or just a kibble of the regular dog food!
+Plain cheerios are harmless, or just a kibble of the regular dog food!
 You can also boil a chicken breast (microwave to dry out is optional) and cut it up into small bite size pieces.
 That doesn't last very long but its savory and a good source of protein!
+But of course carrots and green beans are a win also.
+Commercial dog treats in my mind are terrible, for all stages.
+But that's just me!

 But of course carrots and green beans are a win also.